Korean Wave: Japan

-The Korean Wave, began to gain traction in Japan around the late 1990s and early 2000s.
+The Korean Wave began to gain traction in Japan around the late 1990s and early 2000s.
 This initial surge was largely due to efforts by Japanese Prime Minister Obuchi Keizo and Korean President Kim Dae-jung, who aimed to foster a "future-oriented relationship" between the two countries.
 As part of this initiative, South Korea lifted its unilateral restrictions on the import of Japanese cultural products in 1998, leading to increased cultural exchanges between the two nations.
-A relevant policies, which was the Open Door Policy implemented by South Korea from 1998 to 2004 played a significant role in facilitating the spread of hallyu in Japan.
+A relevant policy, the Open Door Policy implemented by South Korea from 1998 to 2004, played a significant role in facilitating the spread of hallyu in Japan.
 This policy aimed to liberalize South Korea's cultural industry and promote cultural exports.
 On November 2, 2021, data released by KOCCA, underscores a remarkable surge in the export of Korean video content to Japan.
 In 2021, the export value soared to $1.81 billion (approximately 2.46 trillion won), representing a substantial 50 percent increase from the previous year's figure of $1.21 billion (approximately 1.64 trillion won).
 This significant growth reflects the escalating popularity and demand for Korean video content within the Japanese market.

 China

-Throughout 2016 and 2017, China implemented various restrictions on Korean cultural and economic imports as retaliation for the installation of the THAAD missile defense system, which it considers a risk to its national security.
-During this time, many Chinese-Korean television productions were paused and Korean television programs, the streaming of K-pop videos, and imports of various Korean cosmetics were restricted by the government.
-A number of Korean artists had their visas denied and appearances canceled, although the Chinese government officially stated that their visa policy had not changed.
+The Korean Wave initially found a receptive audience in China, and by the late 2000s and early 2010s, China had become its largest market.
+Since 2016, China has implemented a hallyu ban on Korean cultural imports as retaliation for the installation of the THAAD missile defense system, which China considers a risk to its national security.
 In March 2017, the China National Tourism Administration issued a ban on group tours to South Korea by Chinese travel agencies.
-These bans resulted in significant financial losses for the South Korean entertainment industry with share prices of SM Entertainment falling 18 percent, a loss of $150 million, and share prices of YG Entertainment falling 32 percent, a loss of $230 million.
-On 31 October 2017, the two governments announced a settlement regarding the THAAD dispute.
-Following the agreement, many large Chinese online video platforms began importing Korean dramas again, Chinese travel agencies restarted group tours to South Korea, and Korean bands made appearances in Chinese TV shows.
+On 31 October 2017, following the two governments' announcement of a settlement regarding the THAAD dispute, China marginally eased its restrictions on Korean content, permitting limited online consumption while allowing travel agencies to resume group tours to South Korea.